antfu/antfu.me/pages/posts/dev-ssr-on-nuxt.md

 ### Approach 2: Dev Bundler

 Having the client in dev mode and SSR in the production bundle would inevitably introduce some inconsistencies as they go into different pipelines.
-To solve it, [Pooya came out with a brilliant idea](https://github.com/nuxt/vite/pull/201) to use the Vite dev server "constructing" the app in SSR:
+To solve it, [Pooya Parsa came out with a brilliant idea](https://github.com/nuxt/vite/pull/201) to use the Vite dev server "constructing" the app in SSR:

 ```ts
 import { createViteServer } from 'vite'